jbilinski/scriptops.com/_posts/2019-04-28-start-jenkins-agent-as-windows-scheduled-job.md

 tags: [jenkins, agent, windows]
 ---

-Running a Jenkins agent on a windows build machine can sometimes get tricky when you need a console session for interaction with policy restricted hardware.
-Or the service wrapper limits JVM rights in a way that prevents compliers or test suites from running.
+Running a Jenkins agent on a windows build machine can be unstable at restart or lack needed rights.
+In some cases you require a console session for interaction with policy restricted hardware.
+Or, the service wrapper limits JVM rights in a way that prevents compilers or test suites from running.

-In this case, powerShell scheduled jobs has a useful _AtStartup_ trigger property as well as a _RunElevated_ job option.
+In these cases, PowerShell scheduled jobs module has a useful _AtStartup_ trigger property as well as a _RunElevated_ job option.

 {% gist jbilinski/be57127fd4dc9f31aa045aec83e6f45f start-jenkins-agent-as-windows-scheduled-job.ps1 %}